Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Methods

-The SCF calculations for the SSCHA were done with Quantum Espresso using PBE functional and a PAW pseudopotential.
-The cutoff on the wavefunctions was 80 Ru with a 0.02 Ry smearing and a 5$^3$ k-point mesh.
+The SCF calculations for the SSCHA were performed with Quantum Espresso using the PBE functional and a PAW pseudopotential.
+The cutoff on the wavefunctions was 80 Ry with a 0.02 Ry smearing and a 5$^3$ k-point mesh.
 A machine learning active learning procedure through the MLIP package \cite{novikov2020mlip} was used in order to reduce the DFT load.
-The SSCHA relaxation was performed with fixed cell but allowing the atoms to relax to their equilibrium positions.
-A level 10 MTP with a cutoff radius of 9 \AA\ for chosen training and a $\gamma_{select}$ and $\gamma_{break}$ of 0 and 2 were chosen respectively.
-The final phonon spectra were computed using 10000 configuration and at 0K and 300 K within the bubble approximation (Eq.
-59, of ref \cite{Lorenzo}).
+The SSCHA relaxation was performed with a fixed cell but allowing the atoms to relax to their equilibrium positions.
+In the SSCHA \cite{Lorenzo}, the displaced configurations for the various supercells used for the MTP training were generated at 300 K and 0 K. The relaxation was performed by fixing the size and shape of the cell, but allowing the atoms to relax to their equilibrium positions.
+The MLIP package \cite{novikov2020mlip} was employed to generate an MTP of level 10, with cutoff distances of $0.9<x<9$ \AA.
+Every structures with extrapolation grade $\gamma$select $> 2$ became a candidate for retraining the potential.